Manila folder: History

-The manila component of the name originates from manila hemp, locally known as abacá, historically the main material for manila folders, alongside the manila envelope and manila paper.
+The manila component of the name originates from Manila hemp, named after Manila, the capital of the Philippines.
+This was historically the main material for manila folders, alongside the manila envelope and manila paper.

 Use

-The manila folder, is a folder designed for transporting documents.
+The manila folder is a folder designed for transporting documents.
 It is traditionally made of thick, durable manila paper and sized so that full sheets of printer paper can fit inside without folding.
 As with the manila envelope, it is traditionally buff in color.